commercialhaskell/stack/doc/commands/exec_command.md

 * the `GHC_PACKAGE_PATH` environment variable is set for the command's process.
   Pass the flag `--no-ghc-package-path` to not set the environment variable;

-* the `STACK_EXE` environment variable is set for the command's process.
+* if the operating system provides a reliable way to determine it and where a result was available, the `STACK_EXE` environment variable is set to the path to the current Stack executable for the command's process.
 Pass the flag `--no-stack-exe` to not set the environment variable; and

 * the specified executable is executed in the current directory.
 Pass the option `--cwd <directory>` to execute the executable in the specified directory.